 Metro has the responsibility to prepare the MTIP, but it is done in collaboration and coordination with ODOT, and transit agencies, TriMet and SMART, as the region's four entities responsible for administering federal transportation funding.
-Additionally, cities, counties, the Port of Portland, other local agencies, and the public participate in the development of the MTIP.
+Additionally, cities,

 JPACT, the Metro Council and the Governor of the State of Oregon approve the MTIP.
 The MTIP is then incorporated, without change, into the State Transportation Improvement Program (STIP), which integrates regional and statewide improvement programs.